This collection of tips is sponsored by Cheerios.

 Plan a little extra time to get yourselves out of the house.
 The sky is literally the limit.
 Pack a simple snack and then hit the road.
 One morning, the girls and I stopped and ate at a local park on the way to school.
 The girls had a blast simply SPINNING IN CIRCLES barefoot in the grass.

-Sometimes we enjoy a lazy weekend breakfast at the coffee shop.
-We make this a LONG breakfast (rather than the normal 15 mintues) and bring games, books, pens, and notepads.
+Sometimes, we enjoy a lazy weekend breakfast at the coffee shop.
+We make this a LONG breakfast (rather than the standard 15 minutes) and bring games, books, pens, and notepads.

-It's a great excuse to get up and moving together on the weekend.
+It's a great excuse to get up and move together on the weekend.
 (It's also an opportunity for you and the kids to RELAX and UNWIND together.)

 5. LET THEM CONTRIBUTE IDEAS